 Institute of Technology (MIT), while still in high school.
 He developed and taught

 his first course in electrical engineering.
 For over 15 years Nischal, worked for

 the IBM Corporation, developing self-

 Besides NCCBL, the following are Nischal’s current positions:

-• Board Member, New Hampshire Council for Professional Education
+• Chief Information Officer, New Hampshire Council for Professional Education

 Nischal holds a B.S. in electrical engineering and M.S. in quality assurance.